TypeStrong/atom-typescript/README.md

 # Features
 ## Auto Complete
 Internally using AutoComplete+.
 Just start typing and hints will show up.
+Or you can explicitly trigger it using `ctrl+shift+space` or `cmd+shift+space`.
+Press `tab` to make a selection.
+[You can also customize these](https://github.com/atom-community/autocomplete-plus#usage).

 ![](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/examples/screens/autocomplete1.png)

 ![](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/examples/screens/autocomplete2.png)

-You can explicitly trigger it using `ctrl+shift+space` or `cmd+shift+space`.

 ## Type information on hover
 Just hover